 Declaring a Minor

-- Download Declaration of Minor form (PDF)
+- Complete the online Declaration of Minor Form.

 Contact Interdisciplinary Studies (via email form)